NethermindEth/sedge/README.md

 sudo cp sedge/build/sedge /usr/local/bin/
 ```

+#### Download binary from release page
+1. Download correct binary for the machine you want to use for Sedge, i.e choose the correct target OS/Arch.
+2. Set binary as executable with `chmod +x <binary>`.
+Replace `<binary>` with the name of the downloaded binary.
+3. (Optional) Put the binary on path with `cp <binary> /usr/local/bin/sedge`

 ### Dependencies
 `sedge` dependencies are `docker` with `docker compose` plugin, but if you don't have those installed, `sedge` will show instructions to install them, or install them for you.